mblayman/mattlayman.com/content/understand-django/2020-03-03-views-on-views.md

 for us.
 The raw HTTP request fits neatly into the `HttpRequest` class.
-Our example view doesn't make any use of that information, but it's accessible if we need it.
+Our example view doesn't use
+that information,
+but it's accessible
+if we need it.
 Likewise,
 we're not using much
-of `HttpResponse`,
+of `HttpResponse`.
+Still,
-but it's doing all the work
+it’s doing all the work to
-to make sure it can appear
-on a user's browser
+ensure it appears on a user’s
-and deliver our message.
+browser and delivers our message.

 To see what we can do with views, let's look closely